The tax category

-tax_category attribute allows you to organize your products according to custom tax rules.
-For example, certain apparel is exempted from tax in some states and some products have lower tax rates than the normal rate.
-Use this attribute to ensure your product is shown with the correct tax rate.
+[tax_category]attribute allows you to organize your products according to custom tax rules.
+For example, certain apparel is exempted from tax in some US states and some products have lower tax rates than the normal rate.
+Use this attribute to ensure your product is shown with the correct tax rate in the US.

 When to use

-tax_category to apply a label to products, such as “perishable foods” or “clothing”.
-If you submit this attribute, it can be used to amend the tax settings you’ve entered into your Merchant Center account for the states for which you have configured tax rates.
+[tax_category] to apply a label to products, such as “perishable foods” or “clothing”.
+If you submit this attribute, it can be used to amend the tax settings in your Merchant Center account for the states for which you have configured tax rates.

 |Type||String (Unicode characters.
 Recommended: ASCII only)|

 |Limits||1 – 100 characters|